autolab-project/autolab/README.md

 ## Quick start
 ___

 After installing this package, import it in a python console.
 To work properly, USIT need to store configuration files in your computer.
-A local folder 'usit' will be created in your home directory the first time you import USIT (or if you deleted it), and place a configuration file inside :
+A local folder *usit* will be created in your home directory the first time you import USIT (or if you deleted it), and place a configuration file inside :

 ```python
 import usit